naturalis/docker-lamp/README.md

-docker_mattermost
+docker_lamp
 =====================
-docker-compose definition for deployment of naturalis mattermost server.
+docker-compose definition for deployment of generic lamp server with Traefik

 Docker-compose
 --------------

-This puppet script configures a complete docker-compose setup for mattermost.
+This puppet script configures a complete docker-compose setup for a lamp server.
 Which consists of:

- - db
- - app
+ - mysql
- - web
+ - php-apache
  - traefik

 It is started using Foreman which creates:

  - .env file
- - docker-compose.yml
  - traefik.toml

 The puppet script generates:

--
+running docker-compose project

 Result
 ------
-Working webserver with mysql and nextcloud installation with custom installation profile.
-It is in production on https://chat.museum.naturalis.nl
+Working webserver with mysql for generic lamp sites.

 Limitations
 -----------